demox-labs/webgpu-msm/README.md

 You can use all of the WASM features that work within chrome v115.
 Multithreading is allowed for instance but browsers don't have threads so you have to use web workers to accomplish this using something like: https://github.com/GoogleChromeLabs/wasm-bindgen-rayon.

-## Submission Instruction

-Please include your implementation under the `submission` folder.
-The `compute_msm` function in `submission/submission.ts` will be run when benchmarking your submission.

 ## Further Questions

-If there are any questions about this prize, please ask in the zprize discord: https://discord.gg/DKqrz6F42D.
+If there are any questions about this prize:
+* Ask in the zprize discord: https://discord.gg/DKqrz6F42D.
+* Consult the zprize website: https://www.zprize.io/

 ## Trouble Shooting